 We felt like it is time to recap some of our blogs.
-What we have found throughout our blogs is that everything we have reported on comes back to a few simple basic traits of greed, cronyism, corruption, illegal, unethical, and immoral behavior that seems to be so common place in the Morgan County Sheriff''s Office.
+What we have found throughout our blogs is that everything we have reported on comes back to a few simple basic traits of greed, cronyism, corruption, illegal, unethical, and immoral behavior that seems to be so commonplace in the Morgan County Sheriff's Office.

 Upon taking office Franklin's first and foremost goal was to ensure that her office maintained transparency.
 To ensure her style of transparency she hired her cronies, her family, her eldest daughter, Ron Livingston, a campaign supporter, and began the process of forcing those who did not like her style of transparency out.
 Franklin's method of paying her eldest daughter is still questionable.
-We have been told she was paid with gift certificates, and other means.
+We have been told she was paid with gift certificates and other means.

 Folks, if there is one thing I think we can all spell since Franklin took office it is CHANGE.

 Ziaja by his own admission had some wealth and property.
 No mortgages and approximately 400,000 in cash during the sheriff's election 2010.
 Ziaja was always there to support Franklin, hang signs, campaign.
 They worked the campaign trail.
-It certainty paid off big time.
+It certainly paid off big time.
 Ziaja tooted his own horn.
 He left his old life behind and he and Ana began their big adventure to change Morgan County.
 Out with the old and in with the new.

 Franklin wanted to ensure that she kept her office all in the family so she established a contract labor staff which included one of her first cousins.

 Franklin's first four years was controversial with hiring practices, demotions, terminations, dog killings, lawsuits, sheriff's office budgets, morale, training, and more.
 Franklin brought in Bones to head the drug task force.
-Bones is worth of a blog of his own.
+Bones is worth a blog of his own.
 More on Bones later.

 We requested multiple times to gain access to all of the MCSO financial records.
 A fair thing to do since Franklin promised transparency.
 We were able to obtain three of the ledgers.
 We received the jail store ledger, the sheriff's office general ledger, and the inmate housing account ledger.
 Initially, we were denied the ledgers.
-According to Franklin's independent accountant's reports the disclosure were omitted because they might influence the user's conclusions about the Morgan County sheriff's account's.
+According to Franklin's independent accountant's reports, the disclosure was omitted because they might influence the user's conclusions about the Morgan County sheriff's account's.
 The financial statement is not designed for those who are not informed about such matters.

 We may not be subject matter experts on the interpretation of the ledgers but it sure as heck looks like something stinks in Ana's ledger land.
-The compilation reports, the ledgers, and the state's audit bear very little resemblance to each other.
+The compilation reports, the ledgers, and the state's audit bear a very little resemblance to each other.
 It's all about money.

-From Franklin's swearing in ceremony to date questions have surrounded the sheriff's budget.
-Franklin initially said she was going to set up a clothes line to save money by drying the laundry on the line.
-How did that go Ana?
+From Franklin's swearing-in ceremony to date questions have surrounded the sheriff's budget.
+Franklin initially said she was going to set up a clothesline to save money by drying the laundry on the line.
+How did that go, Ana?

 Franklin's contract labor included Larry Berzett, who came with a history from the Rogersville police department.
 Berzett quickly went from contract labor to contract labor on salary, to Jail Administrator.
 The jail administrator was required to be APOST certified or equivalent?
 We still do not know what the equivalent means.
-Apparently Warden Bradley with all of his many years of experience as a warden was not considered to have the "equivalent".
+Apparently, Warden Bradley with all of his many years of experience as a warden was not considered to have the "equivalent".
 Isn't Warden Bradley a black man, over the age of 50, now a paper pusher for Berzett.
 If you ask any person within the sheriff's office who is over the jail they will tell you Larry Berzett.
 There is a catch to that scenario.
 Another case in point when it comes is corrections officer Hayes.
 When Hayes was being disciplined guess who's name showed up on the personnel actions?
 It wasn't Berzett.
 You guessed it, Bradley.
 Hayes is black and Bradley is black.
 We suspect Bradley is there as a scapegoat for the MCSO.

 Jail is an inmate's punishment.
 Inmates are caged they cannot fend for themselves.
 They cannot keep a corrupt corrections officer from tazing them, they cannot defend themselves against corrections officers that have them cuffed.
 Jail is the punishment.